 The HJY software has many lines available for each element, and factors such as detection limit, relative sensitivity, spectral interference, and signal to background ratios aid in selecting the best emission line for analysis of any given element.
 In a complex matrix where the possibility of interferences exists, choosing an interference-free line becomes extremely important.
 Therefore, analyzing multiple lines for a single element is advantageous to ensure valid data.
 Table 6 shows the lines that were chosen for this study.
-The selection was made on the basis of the vendor acceptance test and site acceptance test data, as optimization of line selection was outside of the scope for this test.
+The selection was made on the basis of the vendor acceptance test and site acceptance test data.
 Most of the lines (except Al, B, Ca, P, and S) used in these tests were above 200 nm and did not require nitrogen purge of the ICP-AES optics.
 For Al, B, Ca, and P, alternate lines above 200 nm were also selected.